| home | catalogue | history | references | appendix |

 Page 291

-selected from the boxes regularly shipped from the Ranch at home, and bountiful
+boxes regularly shipped from the Ranch at home, and

-as it will be, I can't help clinging, for once, to an old idea."
+wonderful as it will be, I can't help clinging, for once, to

-lanai of the Outrigger, we lay in the cool sand between canoes and read
+high lanai of the Outrigger, we lay in the cool sand between

 One special

-we heard, was teaching swimming and surf -boarding in Southern California.
+Freeth, we heard, was teaching swimming and surf -boarding

 Still inside

-hair on their climbing backs while they roared shoreward.
+emerging with back-flung hair on their climbing backs while

 Beyond the

-lie floating restfully, almost ethereally, on the heaving warm surface,
+almost ethereally, on the heaving warm surface, conversing

 Page 292